guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

   <em>Don't judge! :expressionless:</em>
 </div>

 Then while Charlotte put in her working hours, we took to doing some laundry and watching boats go past us.
-When Arno felt that we were feeling bored, we went out for a dive and saw the famous Friesian horses (yes, a lot about this small country seems to be pretty famous!), checked out a local boating accessory shop and saw IJsselmeer up close.
+When Arno felt that we were feeling bored, we went out for a drive and saw the famous Friesian horses (a lot about this small country seems to be pretty famous!), checked out a local boating accessory shop and saw IJsselmeer up close.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48687775668_04f81db5f5_c.jpg" data-toggle="lightbox">